Serving Mercer, Ocean, Monmouth, Somerset, & Middlesex County

 Heat is proven to be a highly effective treatment against bed bugs.
 Cowleys Pest Services' bed bug heat treatment solution will rid your New Jersey home or business of bed bugs quickly, safely, and effectively.

-Cowleys offers heat treatment and chemical treatment service for bed bug infestations in Edison, Woodbridge, Lakewood and throughout Mercer, Ocean, Monmouth, Middlesex County, New Jersey.
+Cowleys offers heat treatment and chemical treatment service for bed bug infestations in Edison, Somerset, Lakewood and throughout Mercer, Ocean, Monmouth, Somerset, & Middlesex County, New Jersey.
 Contact us today to schedule your treatment!

 *Some restrictions apply